What is a Hip Replacement?

-	If you are using a stick, always use your stick in the hand opposite to your operated leg and move your stick forwards with your operated leg.
+If you use a stick, always use your stick in hand opposite your operated leg and move your stick forward with your operated leg.
 The stick should be used for approximately one month after discharge or longer if necessary.

-If you are using crutches, then you should remain partial weight bearing on crutches for six weeks after the operation unless otherwise instructed by your doctor or physiotherapist.
+If you use crutches, you should remain partial weight bearing on crutches for six weeks after the operation unless otherwise instructed by your doctor or physiotherapist.

 Rules for Stairs